jianglei12138/cups/README.md

-Administration page, and the administrator is root and password is whatever except null.
+Administration page, and the name and passowrd see patch code

 ![test](art/test2.png)